Lisa Hutchins

 About Lisa

-Hello and welcome – I’m a former journalist, now an information architect and content manager, with a broad range of experience working for top-level media, commercial and government organisations.
+Hello and welcome – I’m a former journalist, now an information architect, content manager and researcher with a broad range of experience working for top-level media, commercial and government organisations.

 How I got here